 Mechanical Engineering Laboratory

-The main mechanical laboratory is a large open-plan space designed to accommodate the study of thermo-fluids, solid mechanics and dynamics.
-It also has an area with machine tools for manufacture of student designs.
+Our mechanical engineering laboratory is designed for the study of thermofluids, solid mechanics and dynamics.
+It also has an area with machine tools for the manufacture of student designs.

-The materials lab houses a wide range of facilities for material microsctructure examination and properties testing.
-Equipment incudes microscopes and various properties testers for tensile testing, fatigue testing, wear testing, corrosion testing, hardness testing and impact testing.
+The materials laboratory has facilities for material microstructure examination and properties testing.
+Equipment incudes microscopes and various properties testers for tensile, fatigue, wear, corrosion, hardness, and impact testing.